3liz/lizmap-documentation/source/install/upgrade.rst

 - var/config/profiles.ini.php

-Replace lizmap files
+Replace Lizmap files
 --------------------------------------------------------------

-Get the lizmap archive (by downloading an archive or by doing a git clone/pull)
+Get the Lizmap archive (by downloading an archive or by doing a git clone/pull)

 You should